connorslade/sdr-workshop/slides/2-spectrogram-project.md

 <div two-column>
 <div>

-- Negative frequency dose not exist physically, it's just a mathematical construct
+- Negative frequency does not exist physically, it's just a mathematical construct
 - It's effectively just a frequency relative to our defined center frequency
 - If we tune to 100 MHz with a sample rate of 10 MHz, we will view the spectrum from 95 MHz to 105 MHz